jjthrash/room-of-sound/GETTING-STARTED.md

 - **MIDI Distributor:** To help with some technical details, we have a MIDI Distributor that Instruments and Controllers can plug into to get connected.
 - **Power:** Juice, electricity.
 The Room of Sound will have ways to get power to your component.

-## Setting up your own MIDI Distributor
+## Setting up your own MIDI Distributor if you don't have a Raspberry Pi set up yet

 ### Purchase